 These formats support transparency, which does not support .jpg.

-SVG and PNG both are a type of image format to store images. so…what’s the difference between a PNG and SVG?
+SVG and PNG both are a type of image formats to store images. so…what’s the difference between a PNG and SVG?

 A PNG (Portable Network Graphics) file is a raster or bitmap image file format.
 A raster image is made up of a fixed number of pixels [or building blocks] that form a complete image.

 The image cannot be enlarged without distortion occurring.
 (When you zoom in on a raster image, the pixels become visibly grainy.)
 Common raster image files include png, jpg and gif formats.

 An SVG (Scalable Vector Graphics) file is a vector image file format.
 A vector image uses geometric forms such as points, lines, curves, and shapes (polygons) to represent different parts of the image as discrete objects.
 These forms can be individually edited.
 A vector image remains crisp and clear at any resolution or size.

 Of course, as usual, it depends on you, which format you prefer, however, always you can try using another one, and have a look at how it works with your web page.